fwinkelbauer/BuildPipeline.Cake/README.md

 ## What It Does

-`Pipeline.cake` performs a set of given sets:
+`Pipeline.cake` performs a set of given steps:

 - Clean
 - NuGet restore